 NORMAL: This mode takes its architecture from the TOP BOOST circuitry and removes gain, adds brightness and fills out the bottom with a little more air and dimension.
 It works best for clean work and provides substantially more headroom than TOP BOOST.

 NORMAL is the choice when you need more stripped urgent clean sounds that will tuck up nicely in a mix.
-It is probably not the best choice for overdriven or clipped rhythm sounds as there is not quite enough gain to smooth out the jagged edges, and because of the added brightness it can sound a bit toward the ragged and buzzy when pushed too hard with weaker pickups.
+It is probably not the best choice for overdriven or clipped rhythm sounds as there is not quite enough gain to smooth out the jagged edges, and because of the added brightness it can sound a bit toward the ragged and buzzy when pushed too hard, especially with weaker pickups.

-This Mode represents our tribute to the amazing legacy of the British darling VOX.
-The TOP BOOST circuit has appeared in countless Boutique renderings of the last 20 years and is considered one of the must have staples in classic Rock guitar.
+Top Boost: This Mode represents our tribute to the amazing legacy of the British darling VOX.
+The Top Boost circuit has appeared in countless Boutique renderings of the last 20 years and is considered one of the must have staples in classic Rock guitar.
 Out of respect we chose to refrain from treading on this hallowed ground until such time as we could bring something worthwhile to the party... not to simply duplicate, but rather enhance this iconic sound.
 Well, with the inclusion of our patented Multi-WattTM Channel Assignable Power and several other "trade secrets" we've unearthed over the last 40 years of amp design, the time has come to redefine a classic.
 Only you can be the judge if we've added something beautiful to the original, but our comparisons and the comments of our brothers in tone around the world... including our English ones, leave us feeling pleased with a job well done.

-TOP BOOST is great for many things from urgent jangly cleans with a bit of attitude to full on saturated solo sounds, but probably its greatest asset is seen when riding the edge of clip.
-It seems to transition almost seamlessly from clean to saturation for there are many subtle graduations within this usually small realm that widen it to resemble an entire empire - instead of a narrow, hard to fine-tune band.
+TOP BOOST is great for many things from urgent jangly cleans with a bit of attitude, to full on saturated solo sounds, but probably its greatest asset is seen when riding the edge of clip.
+This Mode can transition almost seamlessly from clean to saturation with just the input from your pick - for there are many subtle graduations in the TA-30 within this historically small realm that now widen it to create an entire empire - instead of a narrow, hard to fine-tune border region.

-The choices found in the Multi-Watt Power switch greatly expand this edge-of-clip area and adds color to the mix along with harmonic and volume changes.
-For the most traditional response the 15W setting will provide the best blend of characteristics and the best balance of volume versus clippability.
-If you've ever played an AC 15 you will instantly fall into familiar territory where the subtle changes in your picking can push things in and out of clip with amazing expression.
-The 15W Power Mode also works well with TOP BOOST for using the guitar's Volume control to take you from clean to varying degrees of saturation by rolling up and down without losing the sweet harmonic top end spectrum.
+The choices found in the Multi-Watt Power switch greatly expand this edge of clip area and adds color to the mix along with harmonic and volume changes.
+For the most traditional response the 15 and 30W settings will provide the best blend of characteristics and the best balance of volume versus clippability.
+If you've ever played an AC 15 or AC30 you will instantly fall into familiar territory where the subtle changes in your picking can push things in and out of clip with amazing expression.
+The 15W and 30W Power Modes also work well with TOP BOOST for using the guitar's Volume control to take you from clean to varying degrees of saturation by rolling up and down without losing the sweet harmonic top end spectrum.